Miroslav Sládek: Decline and dissolution

 The internal problems of the party and the populist campaign of Miloš Zeman, leader of the Social Democrats, led to a loss of support for SPR-RSČ, and in the 1998 legislative elections the party received 3.9% of votes and no parliament seats.
 The decline of the party accelerated and in 2001 it was forcefully dissolved due to financial irregularities.
 Sládek established a successor party Republikáni Miroslava Sládka (The Republicans of Miroslav Sládek) but failed to attract a significant number of voters.

 Post-dissolution

 In 2002 Sládek was elected to the municipal government of Útěchov, a district of Brno.
 After a political struggle with the incumbent mayor Sládek took over the position, until 2004.

 In 2006 he was sentenced to a fine because of the debt accumulated by SPR-RSČ, and was forbidden to run for the leadership of any political party for three years.
 During this time he was still planning to return to politics.
 In one interview Sládek expressed the view that while he had personally failed, the whole political scene had nonetheless become "Sládek-like" in the meantime.

+In the 2025 Czech parliamentary election he was on the candidate list of Czech Republic in First Place! in the Moravian-Silesian Region.